 Strategic supply chain management focuses on the long term and the big picture.
 Tactical management focuses, instead, on processes and procedures that can save time and money while also meeting customer demands and providing value.
 Tactical decisions can also help minimize risks.

-Depending on your particular business, your tactical planning may focus on:
+Depending on your particular business, your tactical planning may focus on the following:

 - Supplier relationships